+- 22.2.
 Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of child abuse and a breach of children's rights.
 We recognise some pupils, due to capacity or additional learning needs, may not be able to give an informed consent and this will be dealt with under our child protection processes.
-Whaddon Church of England School, staff can contact the Forced Marriage Unit if they need advice or information.
-Contact 020 7008 0151 fmu@fcdo.gov.uk

-We are aware of the signs of FGM Female genital mutilation (FGM) | NSPCC

-We recognise both male and female pupils may be subject to honour-based abuse.

-We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff.

-Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required.
+Whaddon C of E School staff can contact the Forced Marriage Unit if they need advice or information.
+Contact 020 7008 0151 fmu@fco.gov.uk - 22.3.
+We are aware of the signs of FGM Female genital mutilation (FGM) | NSPCC - 22.4.
+We recognise both male and female pupils may be subject to honour-based abuse. - 22.5.
+We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff. - 22.6.
+Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required. - 22.7.
+Our procedures relating to FGM and forced marriage are outlined below.